Bukasa/Bukasa/README.md

 - 👀 I’m interested in visual novels/indi games
 - 🌱 I’m currently learning ruby
 - 💞️ I’m looking to collaborate on new projects to improve my skills
-- 📫 How to reach me at the discord ---> Bukasa#1441
+- 📫 You can reach me at the discord ---> Bukasa#1441

 <!---
 Bukasa/Bukasa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.